-- Community input is an integrated part of the facilities planning process. - The District looks forward to receiving comments from the public on the improvement plans proposed. - The District will be hosting a series of workshops in 2010 and 2011 to provide opportunities for community input. - The first workshop will be scheduled for Summer 2010.
+- Community input is an integrated part of the facilities planning process. - The District looks forward to receiving comments from the public on the improvement plans proposed. - The District will be hosting a series of workshops this year to provide opportunities for community input. - The first workshop will be scheduled for Spring 2010.